 Cornerstones Of Holistic AI Coverage

-A. Base Architectures (ML, DL and NLP)
+A. Foundational Architectures (ML, DL and NLP)

-Small Language Models: The trend in 2026 is toward efficiency—doing lots of fancy AI on local machines instead of big data centers.
+Small Language Models: In 2026, the direction is efficiency—doing a lot of flashy A.I. on local machines rather than large data centers.

 B. Generative AI & Multimodality

-Code as a Language:How AI-coding agents like Cursor are redefining the process for non-technical founders to build new products.
+Code as a Language: How AI-coding agents like Cursor are reshaping how non-technical founders build new products.

 C. Ethics, Bias, and Governance